Gabr1313/string-art/README.md

 ## Dependencies
 - `gcc`: or any other compiler
 - `make`: recommended for building the program
-- `ffmpeg`: recommended for converting between various image and video file formats and PPM/Y4M.
+- `ffmpeg`: recommended for converting between various image and video file formats, particulary for use with `.ppm` for images and `.y4m` for videos.

 ### Converting Files with `ffmpeg`